 - I’ve seen recipes that use olive, canola, corn or peanut oil.
-With latkes, it’s not about the oil.
-Just use one that works well at high temperatures.
+With latkes, it’s not about the oil although olive oil will tend to add too much of it’s own flavor.
+Do use an oil that works well at high temperatures.
 The oil should come at least half way up the side of the lake, but not to the top.
 Here in the South the locals tend to deep fry things.
 Hey, if it will get you to try something new, knock yourself out.

 - Going to a Latke party?
 Wear something that’s easy to clean.
 And if you’re planning on going to another party afterward, bring a change of clothes.